raulsenaferreira/SiMOOD/README.md

-# Repository of the paper "Safety enveloping of neural architectures"
+# Repository of the paper "SiMOOD: safety SiMulation testing of Out-Of-Distribution images"

 ## Usage